-The European Food Improvement Agents Package (FIAP) is a set of four regulations that aim to harmonize legislation for food enzymes.
+The Food Improvement Agents Package (FIAP) creates a harmonized regulatory system for food enzymes across the European Union, and consists of a set of four regulations that aim to harmonize legislation for food enzymes.
 FIAP also aims to improve the already harmonized regulations on food additives and food flavorings across the EU.

 FIAP applies to all food enzymes sold or used in Europe, including imported enzymes and enzymes used in imported enzyme-treated food.
 The regulations have been in force since January 20, 2009, but the full implementation of FIAP will take place gradually over several years.